Michael Perry and Jason Burkett: Trials, Perry's execution, and aftermath

 Lisa Balloun, Sandra Stotler's daughter, was not swayed by the history of Burkett's childhood abuse, neglect, and drug addiction.
-She said that she did not necessarily want Perry or Burkett to be put to death, she thought the alternative, life in prison with parole eligibility after 40 years (Texas did not have life without parole at the time of the murders) was too lenient, and that all the testimony proved to her was that Burkett was irreparably broken.
+She said that while she did not necessarily want Perry or Burkett to be put to death, she thought the alternative, life in prison with parole eligibility after 40 years (Texas did not have life without parole at the time of the murders) was too lenient, and that all the testimony proved to her was that Burkett was irreparably broken.

 Perry continued to maintain his innocence on death row.
 Shortly before his execution, the case became the subject of Werner Herzog's documentary, Into the Abyss.
 Herzog said he reviewed the case beforehand, and that the proof of guilt in the case was overwhelming.

 Perry was executed by lethal injection at the Huntsville Unit on July 1, 2010.
-Perry's last words were "Yes, I want to start off by saying to everyone know that's involved in this atrocity that they are all forgiven by me.
+Perry's last words were, "Yes, I want to start off by saying to everyone know that's involved in this atrocity that they are all forgiven by me.
 Mom, I love you.....
 I am ready to go Warden.
-Coming home dad, coming home dad" (Perry's adoptive father had died several months earlier).
+Coming home dad, coming home dad" (Perry's adoptive father had died a few weeks earlier).
 Perry cried as he spoke.

 After Perry's execution, Stotler's daughter, Lisa Stotler Balloun, said she took no joy in Perry's death and expressed sympathy for his family.
 However, she felt that his final declaration of innocence affirmed the jury's recommendation of death.
 "I needed to look into his eyes and see if he was the monster I had made him out to be, because he was just a 19-year-old kid at the time," she said.
 "When he said that, I knew that he was.
 I knew that justice had been served."

-Burkett has made several appeals.
-All of them have been unsuccessful.
-In 2010, his girlfriend was arrested for trying to mail him meth.
+Burkett has made several appeals, all of which have been unsuccessful.
+In 2018, his girlfriend was arrested for trying to mail him meth.
 Burkett will become eligible for parole on November 1, 2041.

 Before his parole, Delbert Burkett was in a prison across the street from his son.
 He had been serving a 40-year sentence for indecency with a child.
 Delbert Burkett died on June 6, 2022, at the age of 66.